SchneiderInfosystems/FB4D/README.md

 The sample projects are developed and prepared for **Delphi 12.3 Athens**.

-🔺 This library requires at least **Delphi 10.3 Rio Update 2** 🔺.
+🔺 This library requires at least **Delphi 11.0 Alexandria ** 🔺.

 #### Hint: Support from Delphi 10 Seattle to Delphi 10.2 Tokyo has been discontinued since the introduction of the Firestore Listener in March 2021.
 Delphi 10.3 Update 1 and earlier versions are no longer supported because of an issue in the RTL.
+Delphi 10.4 Support is removed since FB4D V1.8.0 because of missing TBase64StringEncoding.

 Delphi is a registered trademark of [Embarcadero Technologies, Inc](https://www.embarcadero.com/de/products/delphi).